-- Mix in or top it with roasted vegetables — brussels sprouts, butternut squash, zucchini, and green beans are some of my favorite ways.
+- Mix in or top it with roasted vegetables -- brussels sprouts, butternut squash, zucchini, and green beans are some of my favorite ways.

-- Top the risotto with sauteed greens, crumbled bacon pieces, or roasted salmon — all have a nice salty and umami flavor to complement the risotto and add a bit more heartiness to the dish.
+- Top the risotto with sauteed greens, crumbled bacon pieces, or roasted salmon -- all have a nice salty and umami flavor to complement the risotto and add a bit more heartiness to the dish.

 Risotto can be served on its own or you can serve it with following dishes, sides, and drinks:

 - Instant Pot or pressure cooker

-- Pressure Cooker Turkey Chili
+- Instant Pot Turkey Chili